oracle/terraform-provider-oci/website/docs/r/artifacts_container_configuration.html.markdown

 * `is_repository_created_on_first_push` - Whether to create a new container repository when a container is pushed to a new repository path.
 Repositories created in this way belong to the root compartment.
 * `namespace` - The tenancy namespace used in the container repository path.

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://registry.terraform.io/providers/hashicorp/oci/latest/docs/guides/changing_timeouts) for certain operations:
+	* `create` - (Defaults to 20 minutes), when creating the Container Configuration
+	* `update` - (Defaults to 20 minutes), when updating the Container Configuration
+	* `delete` - (Defaults to 20 minutes), when destroying the Container Configuration

 ## Import

 ContainerConfiguration can be imported using the `id`, e.g.